 Publications: His first full length poetry collection shall be published by Seren Books in February 2024.
-His poems have been published or are forthcoming in multiple issues of Poetry Wales, Bad Lilies, Propel Magazine, Anthropocene Poetry, South Bank Poetry, Honest Ulsterman, Abridged Magazine, Planet - The Welsh Internationalist, Barddas, The Lonely Crowd, Atrium Poetry and ‘Gwrthryfel/Uprising’ An Anthology of Radical Poetry from Wales (Carreg Gwalch, 2022).
+His poems have been published or are forthcoming in multiple issues of Poetry Wales, Interpreter's House, Bad Lilies, Propel Magazine, Anthropocene Poetry, Acropolis Journal, South Bank Poetry, Honest Ulsterman, Abridged Magazine, Planet - The Welsh Internationalist, Barddas, The Lonely Crowd, Atrium Poetry, Free Verse - Poems for Richard Price from Seren Books, and ‘Gwrthryfel/Uprising’ An Anthology of Radical Poetry from Wales (Carreg Gwalch, 2022).

-Literary Awards & Bursaries: Hay Festival 'Writers at Work' 2023 cohort, he was shortlisted for the Aesthetica Creative Writing Award 2022 for his poem 'Ramadan', was a joint winner of the 2022 International Dylan Thomas Day poetry competition, and the 2021 Representing Wales writer development programme award by Literature Wales with mentorship from Poetry Wales editor Zoë Brigley.
+Literary Awards & Bursaries: He had been selected to be part of the Hay Festival 'Writers at Work' 2023 development scheme, shortlisted for the Aesthetica Creative Writing Award 2022 for his poem 'Ramadan', a joint winner of the 2022 International Dylan Thomas Day poetry competition, and the 2021 Representing Wales writer development programme award by Literature Wales with mentorship from Poetry Wales editor Zoë Brigley.
 In 2020, he was selected as one of seven emerging poets by Literature Wales for a week-long poetry masterclass with Queen's Medal winning poet Gillian Clarke, and also by Writerz and Scribez for a six-week poetry mentorship with Forward Prize winner Caleb Femi.

 Biography: Taz Rahman spent his very early years in Dhaka, Bangladesh, attended school in Birmingham and university in Cardiff.
 He had lived in Cardiff for thirty years.
 He started writing poetry in 2019 and has also written short fiction, essays, reviews and plays.